 Christmas lights have moved on since the days when the choice was between fairy lights, fairy lights and.... more fairy lights.
+David Coton has been looking at the latest novelty lights that can add brightness and fun to your celebrations.

 Other brightly lit snowmen are dressed in warm cloaks with frosted and multi-coloured highlights.
 Father Christmas can't be left out of the fun.
 Santas, excellently sculptured in clear acrylic, red and frosted, can add to the merryment, dancing around the tree in sets of eight.